stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 A simple external protocol to experience the effect of Q016 style encoding.

-* Baseline setup
+*Baseline setup*

-  * Prompt: ask an AI to explain the status of CH, why it is independent of ZFC, and whether we should adopt new axioms, without any mention of tension or WFGY.
+* Prompt an AI to explain the status of CH, why it is independent of ZFC and whether we should adopt new axioms, without any mention of tension or WFGY.
-  * Observation: record whether the explanation drifts between perspectives, or mixes incompatible claims about CH and new axioms.
+* Observe whether the explanation drifts between perspectives or mixes incompatible claims about CH and new axioms.

-* TU encoded setup
+*TU encoded setup*

-  * Prompt: ask the same questions, but additionally request:
+* Ask the same questions, but additionally request:

   * explicit axiom context tags,
   * a short “axiom choice tension” indicator,
   * clear separation between reasoning under different CH assumptions.

-  * Observation: record whether the explanation becomes more structured and explicit about which universe it is reasoning in.
+* Observe whether the explanation becomes more structured and explicit about which universe it is reasoning in.

-* Comparison metric
+*Comparison metric*

 * Use a rubric that scores:

   * explicitness of assumptions,
   * stability of the chosen axiom context across the answer,
   * clarity about what would change if CH or axiom choices were different.

-* What to log
+*What to log*

 * Prompts, outputs, any internal tags and tension estimates that the system makes visible.
-  * This allows later audit of how Q016 style components influenced the behaviour, without exposing TU deep rules.
+  This allows later audit of how Q016 style components influence behaviour, without exposing TU deep rules.

 ---